From € 2 to € 3

 The 12th of June is the Day of Nizhny Novgorod.
 Today it is a double holiday for citizens, since it is celebrated together with Russia Day.
 Celebrations are held throughout the centre and in big parks, and include sports competitions, concerts, fairs, and folk festivals.
 The holiday ends with various festive fireworks at night.

 An annual summer festival of electronic music, which takes place at the abandoned aerodrome near the village of Big Kozino Balakhninsky (35 minutes by train from Nizhny Novgorod).
 It attracts music lovers from all over the world, entertaining them with a line-up of the best DJs.
-See the official website for more info.
+Check out the official website for the latest news.

 Although the 4th of November is an all-Russian holiday, Nizhny Novgorod participated in the most direct way in the historical events, with the militia of 1612 that liberated Moscow from Swedish and Polish-Lithuanian invaders.
 During this day, fairs and concerts are organized in the parks and on the main squares of the city.
 The day ends with a fireworks show.

 The history of the Nizhny Novgorod circus goes deep into the past.
 City barkers, acrobats and dancing bears are considered to be the founders of the circus arts in Nizhny Novgorod.
 It is a place where you can spend time with the whole family and enjoy a show in one of the most technically advanced scenes of the country.
-See website (in Russian) for more info.
+See their official website for the latest news.
 Get directions.

 Various operators offer river cruises in Nizhny Novgorod.
-One of the oldest is Travel Company 'VODOHOD', see website (in Russian) for more info.
-Another option is 'Volga Shipping Company', offering excursions along the Volga River of about 1.5 hours, see website (in Russian) for more info.
+One of the oldest is Travel Company 'VODOHOD', see their official website (Ru) for further info.
+Another option is 'Volga Shipping Company', offering excursions along the Volga River of about 1.5 hours – have a look at their official website (Ru) to learn more.

 The Nizhny Novgorod Tourist Office is ready to help you with all possible questions.
 Find their office on Malaya Pokrovskaya Street 2a (get directions).
-For more information about Nizhny Novgorod or to book excursions, see their website.
+For more information about Nizhny Novgorod or to book excursions, don't forget to look at their official website.

 For searching and booking train tickets, use the official page of the Russian Railways.
 For instance, Moscow is less than four hours away by train from Nizhny Novgorod!